 Clonidine hydrochloride is an imidazoline derivative that acting centrally on alpha-2 adrenergic as an agonist.
 The chemical name for clonidine is 2-((2,6-dichlorophenyl) amino)-2-imidazoline hydrochloride.

-Clonidine, as an alpha-adrenergic agonist in the nucleus tractus solitarii (NTS), excites a pathway that inhibits excitatory cardiovascular neurons.
+As an alpha-adrenergic agonist in the nucleus tractus solitarii (NTS), clonidine excites a pathway that inhibits excitatory cardiovascular neurons.
 Clonidine has an alpha-antagonist effect in the posterior hypothalamus and medulla.
 The final response is reduced sympathetic outflow from the central nervous system (CNS), which clinically causes a decrease in arterial blood pressure.

 Epidural clonidine used as an adjunct to local anesthetics has three different mechanisms of action.
 First, the stimulation of alpha-2-receptors in the dorsal horn reduces pain transmission.
 Secondly, clonidine can cause local vasoconstriction that limits vascular removal of local epidural anesthetics.
 Lastly, clonidine enhances neuraxial opioids, and in combination with fentanyl, interacts in an additive manner, which can reduce the dose of each component by 60% for postoperative analgesia.